openfoodfoundation/openfoodnetwork/docker/README.md

 ## What's the point?
 * Setting up the Open Food Network app on your local machine is quick and easy with the aid of Docker and Docker Compose.
 * Docker provides a common virtual environment available to all developers and resolves the infamous "but it works on my machine" problem.
 * Use the scripts in this directory to execute tasks in Docker.
 Please note that these scripts are intended to be executed from this app's root directory.
-These scripts allow you to bypass the need to keep typing "docker-compose run --rm web".
+These scripts allow you to bypass the need to keep typing "docker-compose run web".

 ## Installing Docker
 * You should have at least 2 GB free on your local machine to download Docker images and create Docker containers for this app.